bspen327/python-dev-ops/README.md

 - `:wq` to exit
 - open new bash and `venv` should be active

+3. Add packages to requirments

+4. Ensure Makefile is tabs:4
+5. Add the installation of packages in the Makefile
+6. run `make install` from the directory

+7. Things change all the time so run a pip freeze to get the versions of the packages and add to the requirments.

 ## Step 2: Command-Line Tools

 ## Step 3: Microservices